SammyG951/CV-website/README.md

 # CV-website
-This repository serves as a personal site about me and as a hub to showcase my projects.
+This repository serves as a continously expanding personal site about me and as a hub to showcase my projects.

 [Go to it here!](https://sammyg951.github.io/CV-website/)